Turn Christmas Gifting into Revenue: Why Gift Cards Are Your Secret Weapon

 Presentation doesn’t stop at the card itself - think envelopes, sleeves, or small gift boxes that make the card feel special.
 For hospitality brands, this tactile experience reinforces brand value and can even turn your card into a mini piece of marketing—shared, gifted, and remembered.

-4. Beyond the sale: Why gift cards outperform their face value
+4. Why gift cards outperform their face value

 The beauty of a strong gift card program is that its value doesn’t end at purchase.